-Arjuna (Fictional Character): Krishna, June is here, Schools / colleges soon will reopen.
-Therefore Parents are busy in their children’s school preparation.
-Today, tell us in detail about education expenses and provisions relating to it under Income Tax Act.
+Arjuna (Fictional Character): Krishna, August is here, Schools / colleges soon reopened and most of Parents have paid fees for education of their School / college going kids .
+Today, tell us in detail about education expenses and provisions relating to deduction of the same under Section 80C of Income Tax Act, 1961.

 Krishna (Fictional Character): Arjuna, June month is the period of expenditure on schooling for the common man.
 Many parents make provisions for such expenditure in advance.
 Further to choose a good school is also a cumbersome exercise nowadays.
 Along with school fees there are also expenditures on books, uniform, classes, transportation, etc. which parents have to bear.
 So there are many expenses but, deduction is for specific expenses only in Income Tax, why so?
 This is an important issue.
 Because of lack of deduction under Income Tax Educational expenses are also becoming cumbersome.
 Related to this there are various provisions under Income Tax Act.
 Let’s discuss them.